LLNL/llnl.github.io/about/using-github.md

 * Publicize any outreach activities related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.
 * Make sure your repository is included in this website’s [Catalog](https://software.llnl.gov/).
 If you’ve set up your repository within the LLNL organization, you don’t need to take any action; it will automatically appear after the next monthly update.
     * If your repository exists under a different organization, you can move it to LLNL by selecting “Transfer Ownership” under Settings.
-    * Alternatively, you can submit a pull request to this [website](https://github.com/LLNL/llnl.github.io), updating **explore/input_lists.json** with your organization and repository names.
+    * Alternatively, you can submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json), with your organization and/or repository names.

 ### Other References